Hand fan

-A handheld fan, or simply hand fan, is any broad, flat surface that is waved back-and-forth to create an airflow.
+A handheld fan, or simply hand fan, is a broad, flat surface that is waved back and forth to create an airflow.
 Generally, purpose-made handheld fans are folding fans, which are shaped like a sector of a circle and made of a thin material (such as paper or feathers) mounted on slats which revolve around a pivot so that it can be closed when not in use.
 Hand fans were used before mechanical fans were invented.